Avantikaj-03/Codsoft/README.md

-This Repository contain the tasks of Codsoft Python Programming Intaership.
+This Repository contain the tasks of Codsoft Python Programming Internship.